Gender role: Theories

 Changing norms of gender socialization: Louis XV in 1712, wearing the customary clothes of unbreeched boys, would be considered cross-dressed in the 21st century.

 Sex differences in psychology can be explained by various theories, see possible causes.
 According to the theory of social constructionism, gendered behavior is mostly due to the social construction of gender.
 Other theories such as evolutionary psychology disagree with that position.

 Most children learn to categorize themselves by gender by the age of three.
 From birth, in the course of gender socialization, children learn gender stereotypes and roles from their parents and environment.
 Traditionally, boys learn to manipulate their physical and social environment through physical strength or dexterity, while girls learn to present themselves as objects to be viewed.
 Social constructionists argue that differences between male and female behavior are better attributable to gender-segregated children's activities than to any essential, natural, physiological, or genetic predisposition.

+A 2024 study researched the social construction of gender.
+The author, V.J.
+Daniels, discussed the relationship between the gender pay gap and social construction.
+She looked at the gendered language in different statutes and cognitive dissonance.
+The author examined whether there was gendered language in literature and in laws governing equal pay.
+The second part of her research question was to see if the gendered language in these laws, acts, and literature affected how individuals' experiences.
+The author found that in the Equal Pay Act of 1963, gendered language was strongly feminine, whereas in the Civil Rights Act of 1964 and the Paycheck Fairness Act (2021–22), it was strongly masculine.
+In total, there were more masculine words than feminine.
+The results of the interview portion of the study indicated that the male interviewee had a high Bem score, meaning he expected his needs to be heard in his home life and at work.
+The women who were interviewed had a low score, meaning they did not expect their needs to be listened to in their home life and workplace.

 As an aspect of role theory, gender role theory "treats these differing distributions of women and men into roles as the primary origin of sex-differentiated social behavior, [and posits that] their impact on behavior is mediated by psychological and social processes."
 According to Gilbert Herdt, gender roles arose from correspondent inference, meaning that general labor division was extended to gender roles.

 Social constructionists consider gender roles to be hierarchical and patriarchal.
 The term patriarchy, according to researcher Andrew Cherlin, defines "a social order based on the domination of women by men, especially in agricultural societies".

-According to Eagly et al., the consequences of gender roles and stereotypes are sex-typed social behavior because roles and stereotypes are both socially-shared descriptive norms and prescriptive norms.
+According to Eagly et al., the consequences of gender roles and stereotypes are sex-typed social behavior because roles and stereotypes are both socially shared descriptive and prescriptive norms.

-Judith Butler, in works such as Gender Trouble and Undoing Gender, contends that being female is not "natural" and that it appears natural only through repeated performances of gender; these performances, in turn, reproduce and define the traditional categories of sex and/or gender.

 Conflicts between aspects of gender roles result in gender role conflicts.